stelzinga/MF/MGT_80.Tools.md

 *********************************************
 # MANAGEMENT
-Management is the term reflecting the organisation of human capital (Staff) such as to perform the Activities with available Resources (Assets, Suppliers) such as to achieve and optimise the Venture's target of high Revenue, low Cost and low Risk
+Management is the term reflecting the organisation of human capital (Staff, Groups) such as to yield the best Client Services as output of the Venture's Activities with available Assets and Suppliers such as to achieve and optimise the Venture's target of highest possible Revenue at lowest possible Cost and lowest possible Risk under the constraints of Environment and Financing (Equity, Liabilities) of all Resources.
 ________________________________________
 ## Overview
 This overview shows on the first level the key deliverables as per [MGT: 99.Legend ## Management].
 On the second level are the Tools, each of which has a dedicated L2 section.
 The same tool can be used for different deliverables:

-- Baseline
+- Management Cycle
     - PDA
-- Management Cycle
     - Eisenhower Matrix
     - MSS
     - MTrack